murhej-zulfiqar/fuelpass_test/README.md

  `git clone https://github.com/murhej-zulfiqar/fuelpass_test.git`

+2. If you use docker you don't have to change anything in `application.properties`, connection string - username-password will be passed as env variables from docker compose
- 2. open the folder that is cloned from git and in CMD execute the following command
+ 3. open the folder that is cloned from git and in CMD execute the following command

  `docker compose -f fuelpass.yml up -d`

- 3. this command will create container for the DB, Backend and Frontend
+ 4. this command will create container for the DB, Backend and Frontend
- 4. if everything is working fine you can test the UI and the API
+ 5. if everything is working fine you can test the UI and the API

  The API server will run on port `8080`
 T he UI server will run on port `3000`